bhattacharya-a-bt/bhattacharya-a-bt.github.io/index.md

 {% capture text %}

-We use statistical and epidemiological principles to develop and apply computational genomics tools to answer understand cancer and development.
+We use statistical and epidemiological principles to develop and apply computational genomics tools to understand the biology underlying  cancer and development.
 We prioritize transparency, rigor, and reproducibility and value interdisciplinary collaboration and creativity.

 {%
   include button.html